Battle of Hegra Fortress: Norwegian force

 The Norwegian defenders were 250 volunteer soldiers and the volunteer nurse Anne Margrethe Bang.
 Most of the volunteers that served at Hegra were from the area Hegra/Stjørdal/Trondheim, but they also included three Swedes.

 The garrison at Hegra was equipped with small arms (Krag–Jørgensen rifles and carbines), as well as Madsen and Colt M/29 machine guns.

 The fortress also had artillery, four 10.5 cm and two 7.5 cm positional pieces of reasonably modern make with gun shields; as well as four Krupp m/1887 8.4 cm field guns.
 The artillery had a maximum range of between six and nine kilometres.

 Many of these men had been mobilized to Artillery Regiment no. 3 at Øyanmoen army camp at Værnes Air Station and were brought to Hegra to continue the mobilization after the Germans had reached their camp.
 The fortress at Hegra was originally only intended as a temporary refuge for the artillery regiment, but ended up as the centre of the volunteers' war in 1940.

 German force

 The attacking force initially consisted of Gebirgsjäger of the German 138.
 Gebirgsjägerregiment (part of the 3.
 Gebirgsdivision), which landed in Trondheim on 9 April.
 Later, from 20 April to 27 April, the Germans substituted the 138.
 Gebirgsjägerregiment with units from the 181.
 Infantry Division and the 138.
 Gebirgsjäger were sent north to try to relieve their comrades at the Narvik Front.

 By the end of the battle the German forces employed against Hegra Fortress consisted chiefly of one infantry battalion at Hegra and one company of Gebirgsjäger in the nearby village of Sona.
-In addition further units were deployed to the village of Elvran and to the Selbu region.
+In addition further units were deployed to the village of Elvran and to Selbu Municipality.